polidanilo/SeaStateStabilizer/README.md

 | Power supply | 5V/3A DC (isolated from logic) |
 | Chassis | Custom cardboard structure |
 | Other | Breadboard, jumper wires |

+## Limitations
+The control loop and signal chain behave as intended; I closed the project as a proof-of-concept due to physical constraints inherent to the hardware.
+Commercial drone-grade gimbals use direct-drive brushless motors and rigid carbon frames — this prototype uses plastic-gear servos and cardboard, which introduce backlash, flex and parasitic torque that a software PID alone cannot fully compensate.
+* **Servo backlash:** Plastic gears and deadband prevent the load from following all the micro-corrections, so the system oscillates around the setpoint.
+* **Cable routing:** Jumper wires add parasitic torque that opposes the actuators.
+* **Structural flex:** The cardboard chassis damps fast corrections and forced very conservative PID tuning (low Kp, light damping).
+* **Top-heavy layout:** The base servo fights a large moment arm (arm + upper servo + platform + IMU); inertia and backlash made the base axis prone to undesired oscillation.

 ## Future work
 The current design relies on a reactive PID, which was enough for my first project, but literature on USVs highlights that purely reactive control has inherent latency in highly dynamic sea states.
 Future work could explore: